treyssatvincent/jQuery-AjaxTabs/README.markdown

 Notes :
 - You can include your tabs links anywhere within the container with the tabs option.
 Default is inside a list item (`li`) inside an unordered list (`ul`).
-- <sup>1</sup> Or anything capable to handle POST requests to avoid errors 405.

 #### Javascript
 Obviously you need jQuery and AjaxTabs, and you need to init AjaxTabs with your container.